-In order to qualify for an exemption there not only needs to be a change in the 'nature' of the accommodation. but it must also be 'substantial' or significant.
+In order to qualify for an exemption there not only needs to be a change in the 'nature' of the accommodation, but it must also be 'substantial' or significant.
 In this context it is useful to consider:

-- the value of the works that are to be undertaken. - whether the accommodation has increased in size or how it has been improved and/or enhanced? - whether the works are so substantial to require the accommodation. - the value of the works comparative to the annual rental value of the property.
+- the value of the works that are to be undertaken, - whether the accommodation has increased in size or how it has been improved and/or enhanced? - whether the works are so substantial to require the accommodation to be vacant for a significant length of time, - the value of the works comparative to the annual rental value of the property.